dcrnofficial/doc/Quick start.md

   | `Mined Time`        | The time a miner included the transaction in a block.   |
   | `Included in Block` | The block number that the transaction became a part of. |

-  Note `Received Time`, `Mined Time`, and `Included in Block` will not have a value until a miner validates the transaction and includes it in a Decred block.
+  Note `Received Time`, `Mined Time`, and `Included in Block` will not have a value until a miner validates the transaction and includes it in a Decred-Next block.
 After being confirmed in a block, the transaction is considered complete.

 ------